Ghislaine Maxwell lawyers ask judge to toss new indictment

-NEW YORK (AP) — Lawyers for British socialite Ghislaine Maxwell have urged a judge to toss out a rewritten indictment against her, saying prosecutors just want to blame her for the sex crimes of former boyfriend Jeffrey Epstein.
+NEW YORK (AP) — Lawyers for British socialite Ghislaine Maxwell are urging a judge to toss out a rewritten indictment against her, saying prosecutors just want to blame her for the sex crimes of former boyfriend Jeffrey Epstein.
+But prosecutors say their complaints that the government acted in bad faith are not true.

 The papers, dated May 7, were filed publicly Tuesday in Manhattan federal court.
 They are among numerous approaches — so far unsuccessful — that defense lawyers have taken to try to nullify charges alleging their client recruited teenage girls from 1994 to 2004 for Epstein to sexually abuse.